HWANG7308/KDD_Cup_Challenge_2009/README.md

 # How we contribute to our code

 ## Preprocessing data on numerical features
-S1890666 and S1887468 provide files in folder './data_preprocessing_temp'
+rushingdragging and S1887468 provide files in folder './data_preprocessing_temp'

 ## Preprocessing data on categorical features & PCA
-S1809576 provides code in 'preprocessing.py'
+philipppp000 provides code in 'preprocessing.py'

 ## Classification method & integration of all code files
-S1802373 provides code for classification model and organizes all our code with other necessary part to make our code running better
+HWANG7308 provides code for classification model and organizes all our code with other necessary part to make our code running better

 # Preliminary
 ## MARKETING: PREDICTING CUSTOMER CHURN